Luis Arraez Player Props: Marlins vs. Giants

-After hitting .433 with three doubles, a triple, a home run, five walks and four RBI in his past 10 games, Luis Arraez and the Miami Marlins take on the San Francisco Giants (who will start Logan Webb) at 6:40 PM ET on Monday.
+The Miami Marlins, including Luis Arraez (batting .438 in his past 10 games, with three doubles, a triple, a home run, four walks and five RBI), take on starting pitcher Alex Wood and the San Francisco Giants at LoanDepot park, Tuesday at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-4) against the Giants.

 Luis Arraez Game Info & Props vs. the Giants